 - 1. The student should schedule a meeting with the appropriate classroom or clinical instructor to discuss the complaint and attempt to reach a resolution. - 2.
-If a resolution is not reached, the student a must schedule a meeting with the Course Chairperson to discuss the complaint and attempt to resolve it. - 3.
-If a resolution to the complaint is still not reached, a meeting with the Assistant Director must be scheduled by the student and Course Chairperson in an attempt to resolve the issue. - 4.
+If a resolution is not reached, the student must schedule a meeting with the Course Chairperson to discuss the complaint and attempt to resolve it.

+- 3. If a resolution to the complaint is still not reached, a meeting with the Assistant Director must be scheduled by the student and Course Chairperson in an attempt to resolve the issue. - 4.
 If a resolution to the complaint remains unresolved, the student may initiate a request for a formal grievance procedure by an Appeal Committee.
 The student must submit a signed and dated written request outlining the detailed reason for the grievance within three (3) business days of meeting with the Assistant Director.
 Should this correspondence be sent electronically, the student will be responsible to follow-up with the Assistant Director to ensure that the grievance request was received. - 5.
-Upon receipt of the grievance request, the Assistant Director will randomly select three (3) faculty members and four (4) currently enrolled students to serve on the Appeal Committee review board.
-One (1) additional faculty member and one (1) student will be selected as alternates should an Appeal Committee member not be able to attend the scheduled meeting. - 6.
-The Assistant Director will coordinate, attend, and facilitate the grievance procedure and appeal process.
-The Assistance Director will serve as a non-participating member and have no voting privileges during the grievance procedure and appeal process.
+Upon receipt of the grievance request, the Assistant Director will randomly select three (3) faculty members and three (3)current enrolled students to serve on the Appeal Committee review board.
+One (1) additional faculty member and one (1) student will be selected as alternates should an Appeal Committee member not be able to attend the scheduled meeting.
+The alternates will attend the Appeal Committee meeting. - 6.
+The Assistant Director (facilitator) or faculty designee will coordinate, attend, and facilitate the grievance procedure and appeal process.
+The Assistant Director or faculty designee will serve as a non-participating member and have no voting privileges during the grievance procedure and appeal process.